-Building a system manually for the 1st time can be tedious, but Base System Builder (BSB), a wizard in XPS, can help to build your 1st system quickly and easily.
-XPS uses the Xilinx Integrated Software Environment (ISE) tools to synthesize, place and route the hardware design.
-GNU tools are provided in the EDK and are used within XPS to build the software for an embedded MicroBlaze system.
+The Base System Builder (BSB), a wizard in XPS, can help you build your first system quickly and easily.
+XPS uses the Xilinx Integrated Software Environment (ISE) tools to synthesize, place, and route the hardware design.
+GNU tools are provided in the EDK and are used within XPS to build the software for the embedded system.